Independent Watch Brands

 The dial on the “Ode to the 70s” starts from the unusual 18CT Whit Gold base plate with white gold wiring segregating the array of coloured enamel swirls.
 It takes a true artist and skill to perfect such a dial and no mainstream watch brand dare attempt to do such a thing which is what makes the Indie’s so unique.

-Schwarz Etienne manufacture all their own movements which makes this small independent watchmaker a different player as it controls its own destiny in manufacture.
+too and it makes this small independent watchmaker a different player as it controls its own destiny in manufacture.
 This has attracted other brands to use movements created by SE in their watches with power reserves ranging from 86Hours to 4 Days throw in a few Tourbillon and Petit Second Retrogrades this Maison has proved it can mix it with the big boys.
-Check out the Ladies Fiji with its beating seconds at 6 o’clock and an array of brightly coloured straps and dials to compliment.
+Check out the Ladies Fiji with its beating seconds on the dial and an array of brightly coloured straps and dials to compliment.

 The attention to detail by Parmigiani, the hand finishing of every watch and seeing the care, effort, quality and craftmanship that go into making all their watches is incredible.
 A mirror finished bridge on a Tourbillon will take 20 hours work to ensure its perfect and that is just one bridge, this level of detail delves deeper into the heart of the movement.
 The base plates are all finished even the parts you don’t see its Horological etiquette at its best, the edges of the bridges all polished and beveled to 45 degrees even the screw holes are polished.